sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 To have a custom card in your game you will need:
-- A card database (`.cdb` file) containing the stats, text, properties of the card, with its unique passcode/ID.
+- A card database (`.cdb` file) containing the stats, text and all properties of the card, with its unique passcode/ID.
 - A card script (`.lua` file), written using Lua as scripting language.
 It is the script that contains the instructions on how the effect is executed when it is used.
 All cards need scripts, except non-Pendulum Normal Monsters.
 - Pictures are optional and don't have any effects on how the cards work.